 However, completing all your personal and professional information on each section of the resume is not enough to make your application stand out.
 There are best practices for resume writing that you should apply.

 The length of the resume has been an age-long debate.
-The truth is, it doesn’t matter if you are going to use one or two-page resumes as long as you have captured all of your qualifications on those pages.
+The truth is, it doesn’t matter if you are going to use one or two-page resumes as long as you have captured all of your qualifications on those pages in order to write an effective resume.
 Also, keep in mind to include only the relevant details about your experiences, accomplishments, and skills.

 Resume keywords help recruiters find you.
 There are hundreds of applications that recruiters are receiving whenever they have job postings.
 As a result, they don’t have enough time to go through each of those applications.
 Instead, they use applicant tracking systems (ATS) to filter applications by using a keyword search.